KhoiDLy/KhoiDLy.github.io/_posts/research/Integrated system and controller design/2014-05-01-NeuralControlOpticalBlock.md

 2.22 kB enabling co-location of controller and actuator.

-## Slides
+## Manuscript
 {: class="no-print"}

 The below paper is for the detailed description of the neural network architecture for both sensor modeling and controller implementation:
 {: class="no-print"}

-{% include pdf.html url="portfolio/ElectrohydraulicRollingSoftRobot.pdf" description="This Project describes the Electrohydraulic Rolling Soft Robot" %}
+{% include pdf.html url="portfolio/NeuralControllerforOpticalBlock.pdf" description="This Project describes the Neural controller design for an optical-laced soft robotic block" %}